 It is commonly referred to as the highest clock tower of the British Parliament.
 The name actually refers to the huge clock in the tower.
 It weighs over 13 tons.
 The tower looks even better after dark when all 4 clock faces are highlighted.
 To get to this place, you can use London airport transfer, as Quicktransfer offers not only transfers to and from the airport.

 2. Buckingham Palace

 The main residence of the Queen of the United Kingdom.
 The palace is not available for sightseeing, except for a few summer months when you can see a dozen selected rooms.
 Every year, different rooms are available which gives some idea of what royal life looks like.
 If you are visiting London outside the holiday season, you can admire the palace from the outside, watching the guards in their famous hats.
 Several times a day the ceremonial change of the guard takes place in front of the palace.

 The most characteristic bridge in London.
 Two high towers at 45 meters linked by a rising part between them.
 This is one of the biggest bridges in London and whole Europe.
 Glass tunnel connecting two towers has been installed recently, allowing you to admire the panorama of London.

 4. London Eye

 A very popular tourist London attraction.
 On the south bank of the River Thames stands a great Ferris wheel.
-Getting to one of the cabins will let you admire the Thames and the panorama of London for about 45 minutes.
+Getting to one of the ai images will let you admire the Thames and the panorama of London for about 45 minutes.
 Be prepared for long queues.
 This can be a very romantic journey and you can certainly see the most important buildings if the weather is good.
 There is a handy guide that you can buy with tickets.